 Explore the great outdoors

 Hot day?
 City of Newcastle has you covered.
-We have clean, patrolled beaches and baths for you to take a dip at while enjoying the sun and sand.
-If you’re not near the beach, why not check out our revamped Beresfield Pool?
+There’s clean, patrolled beaches and baths for you to take a dip at while enjoying the sun and sand.
+If you’re not near the beach, why not check out Beresfield Pool?
 Or pop into any of the 120 playgrounds in the area?
-Remember to be sun safe, we don’t want our spring chickens looking like roast chooks!